 Complexity: Being presented with tasks or information that are too complex or unfamiliar can lead to overload.

 Cognitive overload can result in feelings of stress, confusion, and frustration.
 Social media is currently one of the top reasons contributing to cognitive overload.
-Over time, if not managed, it can contribute to burnout and decreased mental well-being.
+Over time, if not managed through therapy, it can contribute to burnout and decreased mental well-being.

 What is the impact of social media on the mental health of students?